Definition of a Sales Agent

 - Over-estimating your power in the relationship

-- Not understanding the agent’s psychology and behaviour
+- Not understanding the sales agent’s psychology and behaviour

 - Complicating things